osmosis-labs/osmosis/docs/network/README.md

 make install
 ```

 You have now installed the Osmosis Daemon (osmosisd).
-Use osmosisd to initialize your node with the following (replace the NODE_NAME with a name of your choosing):
+Use osmosisd to initialize your node (replace the NODE_NAME with a name of your choosing):

 ```bash
 osmosisd init NODE_NAME --chain-id=osmosis-testnet-0
 ```

-We now need to open the config.toml to edit the seed list with the following:
+We now need to open the config.toml to edit the seed list:

 ```bash
 cd $HOME/.osmosisd/config